JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/waiting-to-landing" title="Astro Waiting to Landing Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code of a Forked and Tweaked Astro Theme for waiting2landing concept" >}}
+  {{< card link="https://github.com/JAlcocerT/waiting-to-landing" title="NEW Astro Waiting to Landing Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code of a Forked and Tweaked Astro Theme for waiting2landing concept" >}}
 {{< /cards >}}

 Now, there are some changes added: